sveltejs/cli/documentation/docs/20-commands/20-sv-add.md

 > [!NOTE]
 > Svelte maintainers have not reviewed community add-ons for malicious code!

 Community add-ons are npm packages published by the community.
-Look out for add-ons from your favourite libraries and tools. _(soon)_ many developers are building `sv` add-ons to make their integrations a one-liner.
+Look out for add-ons from your favourite libraries and tools. _(soon)_ Many developers are building `sv` add-ons to make their integrations a one-liner.
 You can find them [on npmx](https://www.npmx.dev/search?q=keyword:sv-add) by searching for the keyword: `sv-add`.

 ```sh
 # Install a community add-on by org